-While the new Hublot Gold King Power Foudroyante Chronograph (ref.
-715.PX.1128.RX) doesn’t look particularly new (which is a pity, since the Swiss-based brand doesn’t have a lot of ‘history’ to fall back to and actually constantly faces the same they-all-look-alike problem as Panerai), it still projects quite an impressive wow-factor glow around its rose gold body.
-Well, in fact, it isn’t even the usual 18-carat rose gold alloy: it’s a lot more interesting material that seems to be proprietary for the Swiss-based brand.
-To make its case, they employed a lot tougher gold-based ceramic material instead.
+While the 2009 Hublot Gold King Power Foudroyante Chronograph (ref.
+715.PX.1128.RX) doesn’t look particularly new (which is a pity, since the Swiss-based brand doesn’t have a lot of ‘history’ to fall back to and constantly faces the same they-all-look-alike problem as Panerai), it still projects an impressive ‘mojo’ glow around its rose gold body.
+It isn’t even the usual 18-karat rose gold alloy: it’s a lot more interesting material that is proprietary for the Swiss-based brand.
+To make the case, they used a lot tougher gold-based ceramic material instead.

-With the new Gold King Power foudroyante chronograph the young aspiring Swiss watchmaker keeps digging its multimillion dollars bonanza, which is, of course, their Big Bang series of watches.
-First unveiled five years ago, the series proved a great success among the watch aficionados with limited edition models selling at a premium like pancakes on a hot day.
+With the new Gold King Power foudroyante chronograph the young aspiring Swiss watchmaker keeps digging its multimillion-dollar bonanza, which is, of course, their Big Bang series of watches.
+First unveiled five years ago, the series proved a great success among the enthusiasts with limited editions selling at a premium like pancakes on a hot day.

 With this particular model, Hublot introduces a new material, which will probably be widely used in the future.
 Called “King Gold”, this is a new red gold alloy developed specifically for the Swiss company.

 Being touted as “tougher” than normal gold, it probably involves some sort of ceramic and may well be a close relative of the Cermet composite material, which is particularly resistant to wear.

 Just like most models in the Big Bang range, the Hublot Gold King Power features the highly appealing combination of metal and black rubber, including black rubber molding on its bezel with six trademark H-shaped screws, as well as crown and push-pieces also sporting this material.